shreyasharma0508/Game-Of-Sudoku/README.md

 1. The is_valid(board, row, col, num) function

--This function checks if a number can be placed at a given position.
--It does so by checking the row, column and 3x3 box for the presence of that number.
--If the number is not present, it returns True else False (Iteration) -The box check calculates the start indices of the box and then iterates through it for a match.
--The formulae start_row = row - row%3 and start_col = col - col%3 get the top-left cell of the 3x3 box in which the given cell falls.
--Big O: O(n) because it checks the number's presence in the respective row, column, and 3x3 box, each taking O(n) time (where n is the size of the Sudoku board, in this case n=9).
+a)This function checks if a number can be placed at a given position. b)It does so by checking the row, column and 3x3 box for the presence of that number. c)If the number is not present, it returns True else False (Iteration) d)The box check calculates the start indices of the box and then iterates through it for a match. e)The formulae start_row = row - row%3 and start_col = col - col%3 get the top-left cell of the 3x3 box in which the given cell falls. f)Big O: O(n) because it checks the number's presence in the respective row, column, and 3x3 box, each taking O(n) time (where n is the size of the Sudoku board, in this case n=9).
 Therefore, the time complexity is O(n + n + n) = O(n).

 2. The solve_sudoku(board) function